Board effectiveness

 Making strategic decisions that drive organizational success

 Boards advance strategy by focusing on the big moves rather than getting lost in operational details.
-They keep organizations agile by regularly revisiting assumptions and adjusting course when conditions change.
+They keep organizations agile by regularly challenging assumptions and adjusting course when conditions change.
 Every major decision gets tested against long-term goals instead of short-term pressures.

 Why only 64% of directors rate their board discussions highly

 A significant minority of directors feel discussions lack substance, pointing to wasted time in boardrooms across organizations.
-This creates an opening to redesign how boards spend their hours together — shifting from routine reports to strategic debates.
+This creates an opportunity to redesign how boards spend their hours together — shifting from routine reports to strategic debates.
 Regular feedback and meeting redesigns can turn disengaged directors into active contributors.

-The first step in understanding how to run an effective board meeting is recognising the importance of preparation.
+The first step in understanding how to run an effective board meeting is recognizing the importance of preparation.
 Guidance from Deloitte suggests boards should consider “doing more to be prepared and engaged,” proactively seeking information through focused requests to management and their independent research and outreach.

 While the board provides long-term strategic direction and governance, the executive team is responsible for implementing the organization’s strategy and overseeing operational matters.